petebids/petebids.github.io/_wip/2023-03-18-api-emulation.markdown

 ## Abstract

 Strong API Boundaries are fundamental to building & evolving software with confidence & stability.
 As a Software Engineer, having the skill to emulate an existing API unlocks some powerful testing & development techniques.
-Being able to analyse API compatible products is key to being able to make technical decisions on choosing cloud & SaaS providers
+As a Tech Lead Or Architect, being able to analyse API compatible products is key to being able to make technical decisions on choosing cloud & SaaS providers

 In this article, I'll share a few examples from my experience